Question

 admin@versa-flexvnf-cli>

-• Check for this line in the command output.
+Look for this line in the output:

 vni-0/1.0 74:fe:48:09:3a:af down up 1 global 192.168.1.1/24

-• If this line does not appear in the output, wait for 2 minutes and go back to Step 3.
+• If this line does not appear, wait for 2 minutes and re-run the command.
+Alternatively, press the up arrow to reenter the last used command.

-• Power-Off the White box when the above line appears in the command output.
+• Power off the white box when the above line appears in the command output.

 Steps to Load Default Configuration

 Versa software installs default device configuration upon first boot in the factory.
-If the system is rebooted before the software has had a chance to load the config then the system is left without the default config.
+If the system is rebooted before the software has had a chance to load the config, then the system is left without the default config.

 4. Run the commit command to save and commit the default configuration.

-5. Run the show interface brief|tab|nomore CLI command to check for the interface status.
+5. Run show interfaces brief | tab | nomore to check interface status.

 Example: